Algarve-Tourist.com

 This is a location to escape the hustle and bustle of the coastal towns, and the mountainous region is ideal for hiking, cycling or simply admiring the scenery.
 A popular hike is to Mount Fóia (902m) the highest point of the Algarve.

-Slightly further downhill is Caldas de Monchique, a spa town with natural spring waters at 30C and offers supposedly healing properties.
+A short distance downhill lies Caldas de Monchique, a spa town renowned for its natural spring waters, heated to 30C and reputed for their healing properties.

 There are many wonderful viewpoints and hiking routes near Monchique